 Your entire body, from your mouth to your digestive system, requires probiotics to properly function and fight off germs and viruses brought on by the cooler seasons.
 Just be sure that when selecting a yogurt to consume that you opt for a sugarless option.
 There are plenty of delicious yogurt options out there, such as Greek yogurt with fruit puree to give the yogurt a naturally sweeter flavor.

-Citrus fruits: They say to drink orange juice when you have a cold.
-Citrus fruits, luckily ready to harvest in the chilly weather, offer immune-boosting components important for fighting off bacteria and viruses.
+They say to drink orange juice when you have a cold.
+Citrus fruits, luckily, are ready to harvest in the chilly weather.
+These delectable fruits offer immune-boosting components important for fighting off bacteria and viruses.

 Vitamin C found in citrus helps fuel t-cells and phagocytes that are important in keeping the immunity healthy and reducing vulnerability to illness.